rmnavr/wy/README.md

   - `:#:` to represent `) #(`
   - `C#C` to represent `} #{`

-One-liners in details are described in separate doc file:
+One-liners in details are described in:
 [docs/ONELINERS.md](https://github.com/rmnavr/wy/blob/main/docs/ONELINERS.md)

 <!-- __________________________________________________________________________/ }}}1 -->